AJLee210/Project_Workflow_precip_explorer/README.md

 # precip_explorer
 This is the repository for the ESS580A9 class.
 I have no specific project for mine as a PSM student, so I will use the live-cord of the class for developing skills.
-The below are description about this repository.
+The below is a description about this repository.

 1. Using riem to explore precipitation data in Colorado.